lawrencesalinas/home-marketplace/README.md

 # Honey Comb Homes

 Find and list houses for sale or for rent.
-This is a React / Firebase v9 project from the React Front To Back 2022 course.
+This is a React / Firebase v9 project.

+## Tech stack

+- Firebase9, React, Leaflet, Swiper

+## User flows

+As a user, I want to:
+- view rental/for sale properties listings on the landing page
+- view "rental properties" and "for sale properties" seperately
+- log-in/sign-up  to use the web application and post a listing
+- post a listing with option no. of bedrooms/bathrooms,
+- log-in/sign-up using a Google account
+- view the properties address using a map interface
+- edit or delete  property listings.

 ## Usage